We act with the future in mind

 The Stern-Wywiol Gruppe is able to look back on successful business development over the past years.
 This is not only due to specialist competence and appropriate responses to the needs of markets, customers and consumers; it is also the result of strong faith in our corporate values.
 Based on trust and integrity, our worldwide activities have earned our companies and affiliates an excellent reputation in the markets in which we operate.
 It is our declared objective to maintain this reputation and strengthen it still further.

 Our corporate principles and the values anchored in them are binding for all the companies and sites in our group.
-The same applies to our Code of Conduct, according to which we operate globally.
-We comply with local laws and regulations conscientiously and also adhere to international quality, environmental and occupational health and safety standards.
-And we expect the same of our suppliers and partners.
+The same applies to our Code of Conduct, which we follow globally.
+We comply with local laws and regulations conscientiously, and also adhere to international quality, environmental and occupational health and safety standards.
+We expect the same of our suppliers and partners.
 The following are our most important management principles:

 Compliance with legal regulations